nuxeo-cps/pre-svn-reorg--CPSRelation/README.txt

 serializations via pluggable TALES expressions.
 This tool currently requires Redland to provide XML serializations following the RDF/XML syntax.

+Additional information can be found in the doc/ directory.

 Installation notes
 ==================